 The following summarizes the configuration and organization of the grid.
 Minimally a grid will constitute a manager, some workers, and a submitter.
-Referencing Figure 2, a user begins by creating an account on the group server, joining a group, and obtaining configuration data for use with the "Grid Appliance."
-After adding the configuration data to a "Grid Appliance" system, the user will start the system initiating the automated system beginning with step "1."
-During which and without user interaction, each machine contacts the group website to obtain a valid VPN certificate.
+Referencing Figure 2 step "1," during system boot, without user interaction, each machine contacts the group website to obtain a valid VPN certificate.
 Whereupon, it connects to the P2P overlay whose bootstrap peers are listed inside the configuration file, "step 2."
 At which point, the machine starts the VPN service running on top of the P2P overlay, also part of step "2."
-The self-configuring VPN creates a transparent laver hiding from the user and administrators the complexity in setting up a common fabric that can handle potential network dynamics.
-Machines automatically obtain a unique IP address and find their place inside the grid, step "3."
-For a manager machine, this means registering in the DHT (not shown), while clients and workers search for available managers by querying the DHT,
+The self-configuring VPN creates a transparent layer hiding from the user and administrators the complexity in setting up a common fabric that can handle potential network dynamics.
+Machines automatically obtain a unique IP address and find their place inside the grid.
+For a manager machine, this means registering in the DHT (not shown), while clients and workers search for available managers by querying the DHT, step "3;" IPOP translates the IP to a P2P address, step "4;" and then client contacts the manager directly, step "5."